gitanbu/How-to-documentation-on-github/README.md

 - [x] Finish my changes
 - [ ] Push my commits to GitHub
 - [ ] Open a pull request

+## Using emoji

+You can add emoji to your writing by typing :EMOJICODE:.

+@octocat :+1: This PR looks great - it's ready to merge! :shipit:

+Rendered emoji

+Typing : will bring up a list of suggested emoji.
+The list will filter as you type, so once you find the emoji you're looking for, press Tab or Enter to complete the highlighted result.

+For a full list of available emoji and codes, check out emoji-cheat-sheet.com.